-In the few years that I’ve been cycling as my main hobby and sport, I have completed the 2013 Etape du Tour and in 2015 did L’Eroica in Tuscany and joined the Club des Cinglés du Mont-Ventoux – with ascents of the Giant of Provence by each of the three routes in a day (Eroica and Cingles Du Mont Ventoux).
+In the years that I’d had cycling as my main hobby and sport, I completed the 2013 Etape du Tour and in 2015 did L’Eroica in Tuscany and joined the Club des Cinglés du Mont-Ventoux – with ascents of the Giant of Provence by each of the three routes in a day (Eroica and Cingles Du Mont Ventoux).

 Along the way I did the Wiggle Dragon Ride (Gran Fondo) plus other sportives and, much earlier, ran the London Marathon (sub 4 hours) in 1998 and 1999.

-The latest challenge was the utter madness of a successful ‘everesting’ in July 2017, in the Alps – 282 km and 8912 metres of climbing in an elapsed 22.5 hours – it’s covered in the blog (here).
+July 2017 saw the utter, glorious, madness of a successful ‘everesting’ by bike in the Alps – 282 km and 8912 metres of climbing in an elapsed 22.25 hours – it’s covered in the blog (here).

 In July 2018 I rode solo and unsupported from Caen (on the Normandy coast) to the alps – about 550miles (880km) in 84 hours.